 If you plan on taking advantage of viewing recorded sessions later, or going back to complete learning modules at a later time, be sure to formally schedule this time on your calendar so that you can achieve this distraction-free.

-Scheduling recap time for yourself later in the week can also be useful for reading through downloaded hand-outs that may be introduced during live sessions or re-watching any recorded sessions you’d like to hear again before completing an assessment for credit.
+Scheduling recap time for yourself later in the week can also be useful.
+This can be used for reading through downloaded hand-outs introduced during live sessions.
+You can also re-watch any recorded sessions you’d like to hear again before completing an assessment for credit.

 Learning may be the main reason for attending a conference, but networking with peers is undoubtedly a close second.
 Engaging directly with speakers as well as networking in groups with your colleagues has never been easier than online.